awused/aw-fm/README.md

     files _will_ still be deleted.
   * Not all operations or actions can be undone.
     Deletion is not undoable and trashing is currently not undoable.
+* `ClearTarget`
+  * Changes the target for later commands from whatever the active tab was when the script was called to whatever the active tab is currently.
+  * Only useful in the context of custom actions or `Script` calls.

 ### External Executable Environment

 The executables from `Execute`, `Script`, and custom actions will be called with no arguments and several environment variables set.
-[rofi-jump-home.sh](examples/rofi-jump-home.sh) is an example that opens rofi to navigate to a directory inside the user's home directory.
+[rofi-jump-home.sh](examples/rofi-jump-home.sh) is an example that opens rofi to navigate to a subdirectory inside the user's home directory.

 All of these variables may be empty or absent.